pwjj2000/memory-lane/README.md

 - Github Version Control
 We stored our project in a Github repository for tracking and management purposes.
 In addition, we communicate with each other via text prior to making new pushes so that we are both aware when there are new changes.
 We mostly used basic commands such as git clone, add, commit, push.
+In addition, we used branching during our testing process so that the modification of code during testing will not interfere with our master code
 - Clear Distinction of Roles and Responsibilities
 To minimise conflicts with our coding process, we clearly defined our roles and responsibilities beforehand.
 One of us dealt with the frontend and design (Nicholas) while the other dealt with the backend and database.